Tommy the robot nurse helps keep Italy doctors safe from coronavirus

-VARESE, Italy (Reuters) - He doesn’t wear a mask but he is helping save lives from coronavirus just the same.
+VARESE, Italy, April 1 (Reuters) - He doesn’t wear a mask but he is helping save lives from coronavirus just the same.
 Meet Tommy, the robot nurse.

 “It’s like having another nurse without problems related to infection,” said Doctor Francesco Dentali, director of intensive care at the hospital.